← back work · project

 // brief

-chitré is hot, dry, and bright, closer to a sahel climate than a wet panamanian one. the client's brief was a calm, daylit branch open to walk-in clients, which the earlier scheme had answered with a fully glazed perimeter and a 12-tonne chiller.
+chitré is hot, dry, and bright, closer to a sahel climate than a wet panamanian one. the client's brief was a calm, daylit branch open to walk-in clients, which the earlier scheme had answered with a fully glazed perimeter.

 the work was to cut the cooling demand back to something a quieter system could hold, without losing the daylight or the openness that made the brief make sense.